PHARMACOGNOSTIC STUDY OF ERANTHEMUM NIGRUM ROOTHTML Full Text

 Ash values are utilized to establish the quality and purity of the crude drug.
-It implies the existence of various impurities like carbonate, oxalate and silicate.
-The water soluble ash is water soluble part of total ash, employed to calculate the amount of inorganic substances found in the drugs.
-The acid insoluble ash comprises mostly silica and indicates contamination with earthy matter.
-The moisture content of drugs might be at minimum level in order to suppress the growth of microorganisms like bacteria, yeast or fungi during storage.
+It implies the existence of various impurities like carbonate, oxalate, and silicate.
+The water-soluble ash is water-soluble part of total ash, employed to calculate the number of inorganic substances found in the drugs.
+The insoluble acid ash comprises mostly silica and indicates contamination with earthy matter.
+The moisture content of drugs might be at a minimum level to suppress the growth of microorganisms like bacteria, yeast or fungi during storage.
 The extractive values are helpful to judge the chemical constituents present in the crude drug and also assist in the evaluation of particular constituents soluble in a specific solvent.
-Total ash and acid insoluble ash are essential indices to illustrate the quality and purity of the herbal medicine.
+Total ash and acid insoluble ash is essential indices to illustrate the quality and purity of the herbal medicine.

 CONCLUSION: Standardization of herbal drugs is very much crucial because they are produced from heterogeneous sources which could result in variations.
 These kinds of variations can cause spurious results in various pharmacological and phytochemical studies.
-Eranthemum nigrum root are recognized for many therapeutical properties, therefore, the current study might be beneficial to supplement the information in respective to its identification, authentication, and standardization; no such information is available for the same till date.
+Eranthemum nigrum root is recognized for many therapeutical properties; therefore, the current study might be beneficial to supplement the information in respect to its identification, authentication, and standardization; no such information is available for the same till date.

 - Ona NJ: Foliage: astonishing color and texture beyond flowers North Adams, MA: Storey Pub.; 2007.
 Available from:http://public.eblib.com/choice/publicfullrecord.aspx?p=4540058.

 - Samvatsar S and Diwanji V: Plants used for the treatment of different types of fevers by Bhils and its subtribes in India 2004.